-Figure 2 Effects of CO2, fertilization, and inoculation on net photosynthesis measured at 420 μmol mol-1 CO2 (a), net photosynthesis measured under growth CO2 concentration (b), the maximum rate of Rubisco carboxylation at 25C (c), the maximum rate of electron transport for RuBP regeneration at 25C (d), the ratio of the maximum rate of electron transport for RuBP regeneration to the maximum rate of Rubisco carboxylation (e), and dark respiration at 25C (f). ertilization is represented on the x-axis.
+Figure 2 Effects of CO2, nitrogen fertilization, and inoculation on net photosynthesis measured at 420 μmol mol-1 CO2 (a), net photosynthesis measured under growth CO2 concentration (b), the maximum rate of Rubisco carboxylation at 25C (c), the maximum rate of electron transport for RuBP regeneration at 25C (d), the ratio of the maximum rate of electron transport for RuBP regeneration to the maximum rate of Rubisco carboxylation (e), and dark respiration at 25C (f).
+Nitrogen fertilization is represented on the x-axis.
 Red shaded points and trendlines indicate plants grown under elevated CO2, while blue shaded points and trendlines indicate plants grown under ambient CO2.
 Light blue and red circular points and trendlines indicate measurements collected from uninoculated plants, while dark blue and red triangular points indicate measurements collected from inoculated plants.
 Solid trendlines indicate regression slopes that are different from zero (p<0.05), while dashed trendlines indicate slopes that are not distinguishable from zero (p>0.05)

 Nitrogen and water use

 Elevated CO2 increased PNUEgrowth by 90% (p<0.001; Table 3; Fig. 3), a pattern that was not modified by inoculation (CO2-by-inoculation interaction: p>0.05; Table 3).
-An interaction between CO2 and fertilization (p=0.021; Table 3) indicated that positive effects of elevated CO2 on PNUEgrowth decreased with increasing fertilization (Fig S4).
-This pattern was driven by negative effects of increasing fertilization on PNUEgrowth (p<0.001; Table 3) that were stronger under elevated CO2 compared to ambient CO2 (Tukey test comparing the fertilization-PNUEgrowth slope between CO2 treatments: p<0.05).
-An interaction between fertilization and inoculation (p<0.001; Table 3; Fig. 3) indicated that negative effects of increasing fertilization on PNUEgrowth were driven by inoculated plants (Tukey test of the fertilization-PNUEgrowth slope in inoculated plants: p<0.001), as there was no effect of fertilization on PNUEgrowth in uninoculated plants (Tukey test of the fertilization-PNUEgrowth slope in uninoculated plants: p>0.05).
+An interaction between CO2 and nitrogen fertilization (p=0.021; Table 3) indicated that positive effects of elevated CO2 on PNUEgrowth decreased with increasing nitrogen fertilization (Fig S4).
+This pattern was driven by negative effects of increasing nitrogen fertilization on PNUEgrowth (p<0.001; Table 3) that were stronger under elevated CO2 compared to ambient CO2 (Tukey test comparing the nitrogen fertilization-PNUEgrowth slope between CO2 treatments: p<0.05).
+An interaction between nitrogen fertilization and inoculation (p<0.001; Table 3; Fig. 3) indicated that negative effects of increasing nitrogen fertilization on PNUEgrowth were driven by inoculated plants (Tukey test of the nitrogen fertilization-PNUEgrowth slope in inoculated plants: p<0.001), as there was no effect of nitrogen fertilization on PNUEgrowth in uninoculated plants (Tukey test of the nitrogen fertilization-PNUEgrowth slope in uninoculated plants: p>0.05).

-An interaction between CO2 and fertilization (p<0.001; Table 3) indicated that negative effects of increasing fertilization on χ (p<0.001; Table 3) were stronger under elevated CO2 (Tukey test comparing the fertilization-χ slope between CO2 treatments: p<0.05), resulting in a stronger downregulation of χ under elevated CO2 with increasing fertilization (Fig. 3b).An interaction between CO2 and inoculation (p<0.001; Table 3) indicated that χ uninoculated plants (Tukey test of the CO2 effect in uninoculated plants: p<0.001), increased χ in inoculated plants (Tukey test of the CO2 effect in inoculated plants: p<0.001).
-Negative effects of increasing fertilization on χ were not modified by inoculation (fertilization-by-inoculation interaction: p>0.05; Table 3), though inoculation generally decreased χ (p<0.05; Table 3).
+An interaction between CO2 and nitrogen fertilization (p<0.001; Table 3) indicated that negative effects of increasing nitrogen fertilization on χ (p<0.001; Table 3) were stronger under elevated CO2 (Tukey test comparing the nitrogen fertilization-χ slope between CO2 treatments: p<0.05; Fig. 3b), resulting in a stronger downregulation of χ under elevated CO2 with increasing nitrogen fertilization (Fig. 3b).
+A three-way interaction (p<0.001; Table 3) indicated that these patterns were driven by inoculated plants (Tukey test comparing the nitrogen fertilization-χ slope between inoculated plants grown under ambient CO2 and inoculated plants grown under elevated CO2: p<0.001), as there was no difference in the effect of nitrogen fertilization on χ between CO2 treatments in uninoculated plants (Tukey test comparing the nitrogen fertilization-χ slope between uninoculated plants grown under ambient CO2 and uninoculated plants grown under elevated CO2: p>0.05).
+An interaction between CO2 and inoculation (p<0.001; Table 3) indicated that elevated CO2 decreased χ in uninoculated plants (Tukey test of the CO2 effect in uninoculated plants: p<0.001), but increased χ in inoculated plants (Tukey test of the CO2 effect in inoculated plants: p<0.001).
+Negative effects of increasing nitrogen fertilization on χ were not modified by inoculation (nitrogen fertilization-by-inoculation interaction: p>0.05; Table 3), though inoculation generally decreased χ (p<0.05; Table 3).

-Table 3 Effects of ertilization, inoculation, and CO2 on photosynthetic nitrogen-use efficiency and χ
+Table 3 Effects of nitrogen fertilization, inoculation, and CO2 on photosynthetic nitrogen-use efficiency and χ